jeffgbutler/PCFDemos/jpa-autorest-mysql/README.md

 The main differences are as follows:

-1. The `CloudConfig` class is the magic connector to Cloud Foundry - this class will connect MyBatis to a Cloud Foundry DB service
 2. When running locally, the `application-default.properties` file configures a local H2 database

 If you want to recreate the database on Cloud Foundry, the application is known to work with a MySQL instance initialized with this table definition: